Founder / Director

 Born in Rajasthan, India.

-Cementing traditional ethics with radical modernism, Josh Goraya aims at fostering a scheme of restrained urbanity.
+Cementing traditional ethics with radical modernism, Harjosh Goraya aims at fostering a scheme of restrained urbanity.
 His motivation is the contradiction between undying classic beliefs and uprising youth.

 The bedrock of Goraya’s work is encouraged by discretion and characterized by conceptual design, current aesthetics, and functional form.
 Contemplating an engaging identity; his ideas reflect notions of ease and fluency.